novemberlc/HousingAntiCheat/README.md

 2. Download the .zip file containing the source code using the green "Code" dropdown and extract its contents.
 ![image](https://cdn.unchld.me/img/12xne.png)
 3. Open the folder
-4. Hold shift and right click in any blank space in the folder
-5. Click "Open PowerShell window here"
-6. Run `npm i` to install the required dependencies
+4. Double-click `setup.bat` and let it run.
 7. Make a copy of "config-template.json" and name it "config.json"
 8. Edit the config with your own information.
 A detailed description of the config can be found [here](https://github.com/novemberlc/HousingAntiCheat/wiki/Configuration)
-9. Run `node .` to start the Discord and Minecraft bots!
+9. Run `start.bat` to start the Discord and Minecraft bots!

 ## Linux
 If you're using Linux, you probably know what you're doing, but if you don't, here are the instructions.
 This segment will assume you're using a command line.
 You probably need sudo access.